 Note: this is the fourth blog in a series that provides insider tips on commercial and b2b debt collection.
 Read part 1, How to Collect Debt from a Delinquent Commercial Account, here; read part 2, Making the Call, here; read part 3, The Broken Promise: The Next Step in Collecting on a Delinquent Account, here.

 You've taken a firm stance with your debtor about your expectations for payment.
 What do you do if, instead of cooperating, the debtor takes an aggressive posture, justified or not?
-As a commercial debt collection agency that has been in business for more than 40 years, we've seen people's emotions run the gamut.
+As a commercial collection agency in Michigan that has been in business for more than 40 years, we've seen people's emotions run the gamut.
 The anger could be the by-product of some other recent event and may or may not be a legitimate problem.
 Railing accusations about poor service, unresponsive sales reps, slow delivery, credits due or harassing collection activity are some of the arguments you may encounter.

 Hostile expressions can tempt a caller to respond in kind.
 At no time should you reciprocate.
 Always maintain a calm demeanor.
 Ask specific questions regarding the complaint and assure the customer you will follow up.
 Be sure to seek a commitment for paying before concluding the call.
 Remember, the customer could have communicated the alleged problem before your call.
 Unjustified, angry and hostile complaining may be a ruse to solicit a negative response providing a rationale to further delay payment.
 Defuse this defense.
 Maintain a courteous, friendly tone and show concern.